 Our loss function (19) has two differences compared with the loss function of the original DGM of Sirignano and Spiliopoulos (2018).
 First, we have a new hyperparameter $\lambda_L$ in the loss function, which controls the relative significance of the differential operator term in the NN training.
-We take $\lambda_L \geq 1$ because the term $L_1(f)$ is more related to the accuracy of the approximation (see further discussion in Section 3).
+We take $\lambda_L \ge 1$ because the term $L_1(f)$ is more related to the accuracy of the approximation (see further discussion in Section 3).
 Second, we do not include a term in the loss function corresponding to the boundary condition (16).
 The reason is that, for most of the underlying processes that we encounter in practice, we solve the Cauchy problem (11)-(12) which does not have a boundary condition.
-As is typical for all solvers of the Cauchy problem, we solve the PDE problem in a sufficiently large computational space domain G, so that the domain of interest (e.g. for pricing) is smaller than Gto avoid imposing boundary conditions.
+As is typical for all solvers of the Cauchy problem, we solve the PDE problem in a sufficiently large computational space domain G, so that the domain of interest (e.g. for pricing) is smaller than G to avoid imposing boundary conditions.
 However, having said that, in this paper we also consider a special case of the underlying process, a constant elasticity of variance (CEV)-like process, which has a boundary condition: we illustrate this using the example of the SABR model in Section 4.2.

 2.3.2.
-An overview of neural network training.
+Overview of Neural Network Training.
 Next, we briefly recall the deep learning terminology.
-As discussed in Section 2.3.1, our goal is to train the NN $f(t, \boldsymbol{x}; \boldsymbol{\theta})$ (with $\boldsymbol{\theta}$ being the trainable NN parameters) to accurately approximate $u(t, \boldsymbol{x})$ so that the loss function L(f) is minimised.
-Hence, we have an optimisation problem: we need to find the NN parameters $\boldsymbol{\theta}$ that make the loss the smallest.
+As discussed in Section 2.3.1, our goal is to train the NN $f(t,x;\theta)$ (with $\theta$ being the trainable NN parameters) to accurately approximate u(t,x) so that the loss function L(f) is minimized.
+Hence, we have an optimization problem: we need to find the NN parameters $\theta$ that make the loss the smallest.
 To capture the complexity of the PDE solution, a complex deep NN has to be used to represent the solution, and finding optimal NN parameters could become a laborious task.
 This task is dealt with much more efficiently using a GPU rather than a CPU, predominately thanks to GPUs having a large number of so-called tensor cores working in parallel and aimed to accelerate matrix operations.

-The NN training starts with initialisation of the parameters $\boldsymbol{\theta}$ and with generating randomised points $(t, \boldsymbol{x})$ in $[0, T] \times G$ .
-These points are fed into the input layer of the NN and propagated to evaluate $f(t, \boldsymbol{x}; \boldsymbol{\theta})$ (the forward propagation step) and to calculate the loss L(f).
-We then use an optimisation algorithm (or optimiser) to update the trainable parameter $\boldsymbol{\theta}$ in order to minimise the loss function.
-One of the simplest examples of optimisation algorithms is gradient descent.
-The optimiser requires efficient calculation of gradients of the loss function with respect to the NN parameters which is a back-propagation algorithm (see, e.g., Goodfellow et al. 2016).
+The NN training starts with initialization of the parameters $\boldsymbol{\theta}$ and with generating randomized points (t,x) in $[0,T]\times G$ .
+These points are fed into the input layer of the NN and propagated to evaluate $f(t,x;\boldsymbol{\theta})$ (the forward propagation step) and to calculate the loss L(f).
+We then use an optimization algorithm (or optimizer) to update the trainable parameter $\boldsymbol{\theta}$ to minimize the loss function.
+One of the simplest examples of optimization algorithms is gradient descent.
+The optimizer requires efficient calculation of gradients of the loss function with respect to the NN parameters that is a back-propagation algorithm (Goodfellow et al. 2016).

-Let us now summarise.
-The idea of solving PDE problems via a NN is that, by applying the optimisation algorithm of choice and back propagation from the deep learning (Goodfellow et al. 2016), one can efficiently find the set of NN parameters $\theta$ which minimises the loss function L(f).
-Note that the NN solves PDE problems without building a mesh.
+Let us now summarize.
+The idea of solving PDE problems via a NN is that, by applying the optimization algorithm of choice and back propagation from the deep learning (Goodfellow et al. 2016), one can efficiently find the set of NN parameters $\theta$ which minimizes the loss function L(f).
+The NN solves PDE problems without building a mesh.
 We also remark that the deep learning approach allows us to break away from the "curse of dimensionality" and efficiently solve high-dimensional PDEs, including high-dimensional parametric PDEs as shown in this paper.

-The algorithm adapted for our setup begins by initialising its parameters $\boldsymbol{\theta}$ with some $\boldsymbol{\theta}0$ , followed by the loss optimisation loops.
+The algorithm adapted for our setup begins by initializing its parameters $\theta$ with some $\theta_0$ , followed by the loss optimization loops.
 The nth loop is as follows: